antimof/UxPlay/README.txt

 If you wish to specify the videosink using the `-vs <videosink>` option, some choices for `<videosink>` are `d3d11videosink`, `d3dvideosink`, `glimagesink`, `gtksink`.

+-   With Direct3D 11.0 or greater, you can either always be in fullscreen mode using option
+    `-vs "d3d11videosink fullscreen-toggle-mode=property fullscreen=true"`,
-With Direct3D 11.0 or greater, you can get the ability to toggle into and out of fullscreen mode using the Alt-Enter key combination with option
+    or get the ability to toggle into and out of fullscreen mode using the Alt-Enter key combination with option
     `-vs "d3d11videosink fullscreen-toggle-mode=alt-enter"`.
 For
-convenience, this option will be added if just `-vs d3d11videosink` (by itself) is used.
-(You may wish to add "`vs d3d11videosink`" (no initial "`-`") to the UxPlay startup options file; see "man uxplay" or "uxplay -h".)
+    convenience, these options will be added if just `-vs d3d11videosink` with or without the fullscreen option "-fs" is used. *(Windows users may wish to add "`vs d3d11videosink`" (no initial "`-`") to the UxPlay startup options file; see "man uxplay" or "uxplay -h".)*

 The executable uxplay.exe can also be run without the MSYS2 environment, in the Windows Terminal, with `C:\msys64\mingw64\bin\uxplay`.